The following courses are offered at the Robert Bosch Centre for Cyber Physical Systems for August-December 2020 semester.

 Background: This graduate course will serve as an introductory robotics course for students with little/no background in mechanical systems.
 The course will first build the necessary mathematical framework in which to understand topics such as center of gravity and moment of inertia, friction, statics of rigid bodies, principle of virtual work, kinematics of particles and rigid bodies, impacts, Newtonian and Lagrangian mechanics, rigid body transformations, forward and inverse kinematics, forward and inverse dynamics, state space representations.
 Towards the end of the course advanced topics such as rigid body collisions, and hybrid dynamical systems will also be covered.

-Prerequisites: Students must be well versed with basic mathematical concepts like linear algebra, classical analysis and probability theory.
-Suggested courses are MA 219, MA 221, MA 222 or MA 361.
+Prerequisites: Students must be well versed with basic mathematical concepts like linear algebra and classical analysis.
+Suggested courses are MA 219 and MA 221.

 Credit Hours: This will be a 3:1 credit course.

 Syllabus: Kinematics of particles and rigid bodies, statics and dynamics of rigid bodies, moment of inertia, principal of virtual work, conservation of energy and momentum, collisions, configuration space, task space, rotation groups, rigid transformations, forward and inverse kinematics, forward and inverse dynamics, holonomic and nonholonomic constraints, hybrid systems, hybrid modeling.

 Ruina, Andy and Pratap, Rudra, Introduction to Statics and Dynamics, Oxford University Press, 2011.

 Murray, Li and Sastry, A Mathematical Introduction to Robot Manipulation, CRC Press, 1994.

 A. Ghosal, Robotics: Fundamental Concepts and Analysis, Oxford, 2006.